denten-books/plain-text/main.md

 ## Software, Hardware, and the Platonic Forms
 Turing's machine.
 Universalism vs. drucker.
 Bit, byte.
 State machines.
 The magic of boostrapping.
 Plato and Epicurus.

+"Claude Shannon first explicitly posed the question of finding the smallest possible universal Turing machine in 1956.
+He showed that two symbols were sufficient so long as enough states were used (or vice-versa), and that it was always possible to exchange states by symbols."
+Get at this.
+States and symbols.

 "Where the Platonic rubber meets the road."
 Goodman and the problem of self-identity.
 ## Source Code
 What is a text?